6 Common Resin Drive Problems

-Resin drive problems usually stem from unprofessional and/or inexperienced installations.
+Resin drive problems usually stem from unprofessional and/or inexperienced installers.

-Here is a list of 6 common problems and how to avoid them.
+Here is a list of 6 common problems, and how to avoid them.
+We also made a brief introductory video to resin so make sure you watch it.

 Generally the following depths are sufficient for a resin drive: